 I sent him the two articles, and after he checked the word count, he told me that he’d pay $1,125 for them.
 The essay ran first, then Origins of Phreaking.
 I expected a check within 30 days, but it didn’t come.
 A string of emails with Blackstone followed, during which payment was processed and didn’t happen.
 While this was going on, the next issue came out, with my BBS Stings article in it.

-Promises continued (I wrote a lengthy description of the dispute including email excerpts on Writer’s Weekly’s “Whispers & Warnings” if you’d like to read it) and I grew more and more concerned about getting paid.
+Promises continued (I wrote a lengthy description of the dispute including email excerpts on Writer’s Weekly’s “Whispers & Warnings”) and I grew more and more concerned about getting paid.
 Blackstone stopped responding to me, and all of my research failed to come up with a physical address.
 Everything was PO Boxes.

 Clearly, it was time to step up the game.
 First, I placed the articles on my personal website and added this paragraph to the beginning of each: